True Whig Party: History

-After Anthony W. Gardiner was elected president in 1878, the TWP went on to govern Liberia for over a century.
+After Anthony W. Gardner was elected president in 1878, the TWP went on to govern Liberia for over a century.
 While opposition parties were never made illegal and Liberia was not classed as a dictatorship, the TWP more or less ran the country as a one party state and held a monopoly on Liberian politics.

 The party was accused of endorsing systems of forced labor.
 In 1930 they sent "contract migrant laborers", under conditions tantamount to slavery, to Spanish colonists on Fernando Pó in Spanish Guinea (now Bioko in Equatorial Guinea).
 This led to an investigation by the League of Nations, a five-year U.S. and British boycott of Liberia followed by the resignation of President Charles D. B. King.
-Despite this dispute, the West generally considered the True Whig Party as a stabilizing, unthreatening force in the period after.
+Despite this dispute, the West generally considered the True Whig Party as a stabilizing, unthreatening force in the period thereafter.
 The US and Britain later invested extensively in the nation under William Tubman's long period of rule (1944-1971).

 Under the leadership and Presidency of William Tubman, the TWP took a pro-American stance in international policy, encouraged foreign investment, promoted industrialization and embarked on a mass modernization program of Liberia's domestic infrastructure.
 This led to a period of economic prosperity during the 1960s, was credited with putting Liberia on the map and establishing the country as a modern power in Africa.
 Although opponents of Tubman's government accused it of being authoritarian, Liberia was widely regarded internationally as being a stable and successful nation in the region whilst other African states were undergoing civil wars and political strife.